Brittany Murphy was a hardworking actress who was juggling multiple movie projects in the months leading up to her unexpected death.

 "The two of them really took care of each other," Feifer recalled.
 "He was her teddy bear, and she was just his little princess."

-Murphy immediately followed that film with a turn as a psychiatrist in the mystery thriller "Something Wicked."
+Murphy took on "Abandoned" just days after wrapping her role as a psychiatrist in the mystery thriller "Something Wicked."
 Executive producer Scott Chambers told the Los Angeles Times that though Murphy appeared frail, he was impressed with her work ethic.

 "She looked ill, as much as 10 pounds underweight, and she's a small person to begin with," he said.
 "She easily could have made an excuse not to come to work, but she didn't.
 She said, 'I've got to get better, but I want to do this part.'"